 Main Benefits:

 Most hikers don't need a heavy-duty, full-grain leather backpacking boot.
 The Asolo TPS 520 is for the few who do.
-This heavy weight (~4 lbs) is rigid from heel to toe, giving hikers considerable foot and ankle protection and extra support for heavy packs on harsh terrain.
+I sold several of these hiking boots when I managed footwear at Appalachian Outdoors.
+This heavy weight is rigid from heel to toe, giving hikers considerable foot and ankle protection and extra support for heavy packs on harsh terrain.
 The full grain leather stands out, too, offering premium durability, foot protection, and badass looks.
 This classic leather backpacking boot is overkill for the average hiker and easier trails.
 However, it's rock solid for those hardcore backpackers, trail crews, and off trail hikers who need a bomb-proof boot for gnarly trails and large loads.

 Best Match